 ENROLLMENT AND DEMOGRAPHICS:

 The school was constructed in 1988 and opened for enrollment in September of that year.
 Sunnyslope has a culturally and linguistically diverse population with an ethnic representation of 93 percent Hispanic, 5 percent White, 1.2 percent African American, 0.5 percent Asian-Pacific Islander, and .2 percent Native American.
 Approximately 51 percent of our students are designated as English Learners.
 About 81% percent of the students qualify for free or reduced lunch.
-Sunnyslope's enrollment is approximately 843 students, including two SDC preschool classes, a 4th-6th grade SDC class, and two Headstart Preschool classes.
+Sunnyslope's enrollment is approximately 846 students, including two SDC preschool classes and two Headstart Preschool classes.

 - Dual Immersion Program

 - We are the first school in the district to offer the Dual Immersion Program.
 Students in this program learn to speak, read, and write in both English and Spanish, thus becoming bilingual and bi-literate.
-We currently have a total of 12 Dual Immersion classes.
-There are two classes in each of the kindergarten (one is a TK/K combination), first, second, third and fourth grades.
-There is one 5th grade class and one 6th grade class.
+We currently have a total of 18 Dual Immersion classes.
+There are thee classes in each of the kindergarten (one is a TK/K combination), first, second, and third grades.
+There are two 4th grade, 5th grade and 6th grade classes.